JohnCoene/javascript-for-r/_book/3-25-htmlwidgets-advanced.md

 )
 ```

-Moreover, security aside, this can also improve performances as only the data relevant to the visualisation is serialised and subsequently loaded by the client.
-Without the modification above, were one to use `gio` on a dataset with 100 columns all would have been serialised, thereby significantly impacting performances both of the R process rendering the output and the web browser viewing the visualisation.
+Moreover, security aside, this can also improve performances as only the data relevant to the visualisation is serialised\index{serialise} and subsequently loaded by the client.
+Without the modification above, were one to use `gio` on a dataset with 100 columns all would have been serialised\index{serialise}, thereby significantly impacting performances both of the R process rendering the output and the web browser\index{web browser} viewing the visualisation.

 ## JavaScript Code {#widgets-adv-js}

-As mentioned in a previous chapter, JavaScript code cannot be serialised to JSON.
+As mentioned in a previous chapter, JavaScript code cannot be serialised to JSON\index{JSON}.

 ```r